ecospend/PayByBankSDK-iOS/README.md

 ## Documentation

-To get more information about PaybyBank, check out the [documentation](https://ecospend.github.io/PayByBankSDK-iOS).
+To get more information about PayByBank, check out the [documentation](https://ecospend.github.io/PayByBankSDK-iOS).

 ## Usage